-This white bean chicken chili Instant Pot recipe is great year round.
-Using fresh or shredded rotisserie leftover meat, it’s a hearty healthy one pot meal.
+This chicken chili Instant Pot recipe is great year round.
+Using fresh or shredded rotisserie leftover meat, it’s a hearty healthy one pot meal your whole family will love.
+If you loved our creamy Instant Pot white chicken chili you’ll love this tomato based choice too.

-White bean chicken chili Instant Pot style is great if you have some leftovers + a couple canned ingredients.
-Super cheap to make and even the kids will clean their bowl with this easy Instant Pot recipe. (affiliate links present)
+Chicken chili is great to make if you have leftover rotisserie + a couple canned ingredients.
+It is super cheap to make and even the kids will clean their bowl with this easy Instant Pot recipe.

 It is super versatile because whether you have boneless skinless breasts you want to use or have leftover chicken, it comes out great either way.
 Heck, if you had pulled pork you needed to use, that would be great too.